Recombinant human activin A protein (Qk001)

 Activin A is a TGFβ family growth factor regulating embryonic development, cell proliferation, differentiation, and immune responses.
 Activin A is frequently used to maintain pluripotency in induced pluripotent and embryonic stem cell cultures.
 It is also used in many stem cell differentiation protocols, including endoderm lineage differentiation and further maturation into hepatocyte and pancreatic cells.

-Recombinant human/mouse/rat/bovine/porcine activin A protein is a high-purity mature bioactive dimer of 26 kDa.
-It is animal-free, carrier protein-free, and tag-free to ensure its purity with exceptional lot-to-lot consistency.
+Recombinant human activin A protein is a high-purity mature bioactive dimer of 26 kDa.
+It is animal origin-free (AOF), carrier protein-free, and tag-free to ensure its purity with exceptional lot-to-lot consistency.
 This protein has been rigorously benchmarked against other commercial sources and extensively validated for highly reproducible stem cell culture.
 Qkine founder Marko Hyvönen developed the protocol for making high-purity activin A, and this protein is used at the Cambridge Stem Cell Institute.

-High purity mature bioactive dimer.
-Animal-free (AOF) and carrier-protein free (CF).
-Rigorously benchmarked against other commercial sources.
+High purity mature bioactive dimer rigorously benchmarked against other commercial sources.

 Orders are typically shipped same or next day (except Friday).